pkrzekotowski/ai-photo-description/README.md

 A Flask application that generates natural language descriptions for uploaded photos using OpenAI's Vision API.

+⚠️ **IMPORTANT SECURITY NOTE**: This is a public repository.
+Never commit sensitive information like API keys, passwords, or personal data.
+Always use environment variables for secrets.

 ## Prerequisites

 - Python 3.8+